maigelazia/iscs3020-ml-product-reorder/README.md

 ## Setup & Installation
 1. Clone the repository.
-2. Run `pip install -r requirements.txt` to install dependencies.
+2. Run `pip install -r requirements.txt` to install required packages.
 Setting up on a virtual environment is recommended but not required.
 3. This project requires Google Cloud authentication.
+To set up, create a [new project](https://console.cloud.google.com/projectcreate?pli=1&inv=1&invt=AbqK7A) and enable the [Vertex AI API](https://developers.google.com/workspace/guides/enable-apis).
+Create a [service account](https://cloud.google.com/iam/docs/service-accounts-create) with the required permissions, then generate and download a [service account key](https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-console).
-Create a `.env` file in the root directory and add:
+4. Once you have your credentials, create a `.env` file in the root directory and replace the values accordingly.
+Make sure the downloaded JSON key is in the project repository.
 ```
 GOOGLE_APPLICATION_CREDENTIALS=service_account.json
 ENDPOINT_ID=your_vertex_ai_endpoint_id
 PROJECT_ID=your_google_cloud_project_id
 ```
-4. You may contact me for the `service_account.json` file and specific details.
-Alternatively, you may opt to use your own Google Cloud credentials and update the `.env` file accordingly.
 5. Run `python app.py`.